Jegatheeswarir/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 # EX3 Write a program to count the number of digits in an integer.
-## DATE: 18.11.2025
 ## AIM:
-To write a C program to implement Tower of Hanoi
+To write a java program to count the number of digits in an integer.
 ## Algorithm
-1. Start.
+1. Start the program.
-2. Read the number of disks n.
+2. Read an integer from the user.
-3. Call the recursive function tower(n, source, auxiliary, destination).
-4. Recursively move disks: move n-1 disks to auxiliary, move 1 disk to destination, move n-1 disks from auxiliary to destination.
-5. Stop.
+3. Define a recursive function countDigits() that counts digits by dividing the number by 10 each time.
+4. Base condition: if the number is 0, return 0.
+5. Recursive step: return 1 + countDigits(number / 10).
+6. Display the total count of digits.
+7. Stop the program.

 ## Program:
 ```
 /*